 If you have a proper log store outside, there’s no real need to have a big store indoors.
 But it is handy to have half a dozen logs or so inside in case it gets chilly.
 This bespoke store is a clever way to fill an awkward space under the stairs or eaves.

-6. Light up your logs
+6. Light up a log store

 Make more of your logs by displaying them in a box with pine cones, cuttings from a pine tree and some low-voltage fairy lights.
 It can double as a low-cost Christmas centrepiece.